 *Values will vary slightly based on how often the investment is compounded.

 If you’re older, though, don’t lose heart.
+The best time to start was yesterday.
+The next best time is now.
 You’re never too old to build wealth.
 Ray Kroc was almost 60 years old when he bought McDonald’s.
 You might have to work a little harder and invest more aggressively, but it’s never too late to start!

 3. How Much Money Should I Earn Before I Begin Investing?